vitalis0itu/standings-simulator/README.md

 ## Input

 ```
-python3 probability.py -ps f -ss 100000 -tp 0.186842 -t Italy Finland Armenia Bosnia Greece "Swe Den" -er example-existing-results.txt -r 2
+python3 probability.py -ps f -wpff -ss 100000 -tp 0.186842 -t Italy Finland Armenia Bosnia Greece "Swe Den" -er example-existing-results.txt -r 2
-python3 probability.py -ps f -ss 100000 -tp 0.186842 -t Italy Finland Armenia Bosnia Greece "Swe Den" -ag all-games.txt
+python3 probability.py -ps f -wpw -ss 100000 -tp 0.186842 -t Italy Finland Armenia Bosnia Greece "Swe Den" -ag all-games.txt
-python3 probability.py -ps 3ph -ss 100000 -tp 0.186842 -t Italy Finland Armenia Bosnia Greece "Swe Den" -r 4
+python3 probability.py -ps 3ph -wpff -ss 100000 -tp 0.186842 -t Italy Finland Armenia Bosnia Greece "Swe Den" -r 4
 ```

+* `-s`, `--sample-size`:
-* `-s, --sample-size`: Number of simulations
+  * Number of simulations
+* `-tp`, `--tie-probability`:
-* `-tp, --tie-probability`: Probability of a tie.
+  * Probability of a tie.
 Premier league schedule in 2018-2019 had 380 games of which 71 ended in a tie resulting 0.186842105263158,
+* `-wpff`, `--win-probability-fifty-fifty`:
+  * Probability of win is assumed to be equal between any two teams.
+This is the default behaviour at the moment, so the switch is redundant.
+* `-wpw`, `--win-probability-weighted`:
+  * Probability of win is weighted by points percentage of existing game results.
+This option will give odd results if no existing results are given.
+* `-tp`, `--tie-probability`:
+  * Probability of a tie.
+Premier league schedule in 2018-2019 had 380 games of which 71 ended in a tie resulting 0.186842105263158,
+* `-t`, `--teams`:
-* `-t, --teams`: List of participating teams
+  * List of participating teams
+* `-ps`, `--points-system`:
-* `-ps, --points-system`: Points system, "f" for football (1X2: 3-0 or 1-1), "3ph" for 3 point hockey (0-1-2-3) system
+  * Points system, "f" for football (1X2: 3-0 or 1-1), "3ph" for 3 point hockey (0-1-2-3) system
+* `-r`, `--rounds`:
-* `-r, --rounds`: How many rounds are played against each other.
+  * How many rounds are played against each other.
 Do not use with `--all-games`.
 Probably will not work well if the number is odd.
+* `-er`, `--existing-results`:
-* `-er, --existing-results`: Path to file containing existing results.
+  * Path to file containing existing results.
 Rounds argument should be used with this.
+* `-ag`, `--all-games`:
-* `-ag, --all-games`: Path to file containing all games.
+  * Path to file containing all games.
 Game result should be written in third column.

 Example of existing results file:
 ```